How Do Deductibles, Coinsurance and Copays Work?

 Some people like knowing that when they need their insurance, they won’t have to come up with a large sum of money before their health plan starts helping with the cost.
 So they’d rather have a higher premium, but a lower deductible.

-Your deductible is the amount you pay for health care services before your health insurance begins to pay.
+Your insurance deductible is the amount you pay for health care services before your health insurance begins to pay.

 How it works: If your health plan’s deductible is $1,500, you’ll pay 100% of eligible health care expenses until the bills total $1,500.
 After that, you share the cost with your health plan by paying coinsurance.